CDAGaming/CraftPresence-Mirror/README.md

 With this in mind, please note the following:

 * **Minecraft 1.16 and above**
-    * As more parts of the game become data-driven, modded data is no longer able to be automatically retrieved without first being in the world.
+    * As more parts of the game become data-driven, some modded data is no longer able to be automatically retrieved without first being in the world.
     * So far, Biome and Dimension Modules are effected by this change and only display default data, with extra data needing to be discovered first.
 * **Minecraft 1.15 and below**